seL4/microkit/docs/manual.md

 * `mr`: Identifies the memory region to map.
 * `vaddr`: Identifies the virtual address at which to map the memory region.
 * `perms`: Identifies the permissions with which to map the memory region.
 Can be a combination of `r` (read), `w` (write), and `x` (eXecute), with the exception of a write-only mapping (just `w`).
-* `cached`: Determines if mapped with caching enabled or disabled.
+* `cached`: (optional) Determines if mapped with caching enabled or disabled.
 Defaults to `true`.
-* `setvar_vaddr`: Specifies a symbol in the program image.
+* `setvar_vaddr`: (optional) Specifies a symbol in the program image.
 This symbol will be rewritten with the virtual address of the memory region.

 The `irq` element has the following attributes: